ElectronAsh/Arcade-BlackWidow_MiSTer/README.md

 # Black Widow

-FPGA implementation of Atari Black Widow by http://spritesmods.com/?art=bwidow_fpga with help from james10952001 Rasterizer by Dave Woo and fpgaarcade.com
+FPGA implementation of [Atari Black Widow](http://spritesmods.com/?art=bwidow_fpga) by Jeroen Domburg with help from james10952001
+Rasterizer by Dave Woo and fpgaarcade.com
 Port to MiSTer by Alan Steremberg

-The original Sprint game had a steering wheel with a quadrature encoder.
-This version implements a converter from the digital joystick inputs.
+This game used two joysticks.
+If you hook it to an ipac/jpac style adapter, it will use joystick 1 and 2.
+You can use the MiSTer OSD to map the joystick buttons for the second joystick to the digital buttons on the gamepad.

 # Keyboard inputs :
 ```